 - An additional membership donation will be asked for in August if a player participates in the fall season.
 If a player pre-registers for the fall program by the beginning of the spring season then they will get a $50 discount on the Fall membership donation.
 This money is non-refundable if the player subsequently decides not to participate in the Fall Program.

 - New tryouts (age 7-14) will be charged a non-refundable indoor $25 tryout fee.
 If the player makes the team it will be applied to full membership donation.

-- New tryouts (15-21): No tryout fee but will be asked to pay ½ membership donation when they make the team and the ½ will be due when uniforms are distributed.
+- New tryouts (15-21): No tryout fee but they will be asked to pay ½ membership donation when they make the team and the other ½ will be due when uniforms are distributed.